 Dec 09 2012: The joining (addition) of deep clade tested members to the major subclade projects has commenced.
 R1b members will remain in the R1b project, however, so this is just an addition to the subclade projects.

 Nov 27 2012: A bulk email went out to all of the current project members that described the project changes and referenced the project's web pages for more details.
 The new "gateway" service where R1b project administrators will add SNP tested people in the correct major/high level subclade projects is a part of this update.
 This does NOT remove existing members from the R1b project.
 They are still welcome.
 There is an exception to honor an existing agreement.
 L1+ people and U198+ people will not be added to the R1b-U106 subclade project.
 Note: The project administrators followed through with the "captcha/reply/send" processes for those members that have spam control filtering in place so every member who wants email updates should have received them.

 Nov 2012: The National Genographic Project is reporting Geno2.0 results.
 The results can be transferred to FTDNA accounts.

 Nov 2012: Project reaches 4000 participants.
 Over 2300 have tested to at least 67 STR markers.
 Over 500 have tested to 111 STR markers.

-Nov 8 2012: The project has gone through a comprehensive restructuring.
+Nov 08 2012: The project has gone through a comprehensive restructuring.
 The project web pages have been completely replaced, except the News archive information (parts of this web page.)
-The new "gateway" process where R1b project administrators will add SNP tested people in the correct major/high level subclade projects is an integral part of the restructuring.
+There is a new "gateway" service where R1b project administrators will add SNP tested people in the correct major/high level subclade projects.
+This is an integral part of the restructuring.

 Oct 2012: Michael W. Walsh joins project as a co-administrator.